bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1204_override_init_method.md

 ```

 ### Super Init
 You may override init from super class.
-The number one rule is: you must put value to every property
+However, the number one rule is: you must put associated value to every property even from the super class.

 #### Design Super Class
 Create a class that contain one property called, `origin`.